yiskaneto/ansible_install_jenkins/README.md

     time ansible-playbook main.yaml -i <node>, -b -K
     ```

-    >Note: you can set the password by using the `jenkins_admin_password` variable but pass the value using a vault file, don't pass your password in plain text.

-Note for a clean intallation on the target node we must remove some files:
+For a clean installation on the target node we may need to remove some files to avoid package conflicts (only do this if you are definitely not using them), the commands below explain how to do it on RHEL distribution systems but adjust it for Ubuntu:

 ```bash
 sudo dnf remove java-11-openjdk java jenkins java-1.8.0-openjdk-headless -y ; sudo dnf clean all ; sudo dnf clean packages ; sudo rm -rf /var/lib/jenkins /opt/jenkins-cli.jar